Community Contribution

 Crude oil produced by the ACG project is supplied primarily to the European market via the BTC Pipeline, thus contributing to the stable supply of energy in the world.
 These projects operate in strict compliance with environmental and labor-related laws and industry standards, as well as initiatives to reduce carbon emissions from operations.
 In addition to contributing to the creation of local employment, both projects are involved in a number of activities that contribute to the local community, such as education and employment support, support for the agricultural industry, etc. As a unique initiative, we make annual social contributions through our subsidiaries.
 Recent examples include the donation of PCs to elementary and junior high schools and solar panels to national parks.
 In FYE 2024, the Company donated solar panels to Baku Zoo at the request of the Ministry of Environment and Natural Resources.

-Solar panels donated to Baku Zoo
+Solar Panels Donated to Baku Zoo

 Capacity Building for Suppliers